 Additional leaders are in the making as the Cyclepaths move towards a committee leadership approach to "all things cycling" for the team.
 The team is focused on team cycling and fundraising for the 2018 season.
 All are welcome to join us for the team cycling aspect and/or the fundraising efforts.
 The Selma Cyclepaths will always be a fundraising team.
 Don't be surprised if you come to ride with the team that you wind up fundraising to help stop MS. Most of the team did exactly that!
 The Cyclepaths have a way of growing on you and the next thing you know, you'll be having fun in New Bern in September as your raised funds help someone in need.

 Fundraising History of the Cyclepaths

 Since becoming an official team in 1993, the Cyclepaths have registered as few as three riders and as many as one hundred twenty in a single year.
 Cyclepaths fundraising totals have been as little as $1,520 and as much as $134,452.
-The Cyclepaths have had two third-place finishes, four second-place finishes and nine first-place finishes.
-Going into the 2017 Tour, the Selma Cyclepaths have raised a total of $1,564,996 in support of MS research and programs.
+The Cyclepaths have had one fourth-place finish, two third-place finishes, four second-place finishes and nine first-place finishes.
+Going into the 2018 Tour, the Selma Cyclepaths have raised in excess of $1.6M in support of MS research and programs.